PennyLaneAI/pennylane/pennylane/capture/explanations.md

 Several things to notice about this code.
 First, we have to make the jaxpr from a function with any keyword arguments already bound.  `jax.make_jaxpr` does not currently accept keyword arguments for the function, so we need to pre-bind them.
-Next, I decided to make the integer `n` a traceable parameter instead of metadata.
+Next, we decided to make the integer `n` a traceable parameter instead of metadata.
 We could have chosen to make `n` metadata instead.
 This way, we can compile our function once for different integers `n`, and it is in line with how catalyst treats `for_loop` and `while_loop`.
 If the function produced outputs of different types and shapes than the inputs, we would have to treat `n` like metadata and re-compile for different integers `n`.